What Are CSS Gradients?

 Conic Gradients

-Working with Multiple Color Stops
+Working with Multiple Colour Stops

 Advanced Techniques